Osprey Mutant 38 Backpack Review

 What size options are available for the Osprey Mutant 38?

-Can the Osprey Mutant 38 accommodate climbing gear?
+Can the Osprey Mutant 38 hold climbing and mountaineering gear?

-Is the Osprey Mutant 38 comfortable for extended use?
+Is the Osprey Mutant 38 comfortable for extended hikes or climbs?

-Is the Osprey Mutant 38 suitable for smaller trips?
+Is the Osprey Mutant 38 good for shorter hikes or weekend trips?